dhh1128/cfa/cfa-paper.md

 Because CFAs are decentralized, they permit unilateral assertions.
 Any party may claim that a file participates in a given association.
 This raises obvious concerns about false, misleading, or conflicting declarations.

 CFAs do not attempt to resolve such disputes.
 They make no claims about correctness, ownership, or legitimacy.
 Instead, they expose assertions so that tools and users can evaluate them in context.
+The design deliberately favors visibility of contested assertions over implicit silence, on the assumption that inspectable disagreement is preferable to unexamined inference.

 Different identifier choices can mitigate some of these risks.
 For example, identifiers that support cryptographic control allow a party to demonstrate stewardship over a namespace, while content-addressed identifiers can make tampering evident.
 However, these mechanisms remain optional.
 CFAs separate the *expression* of relationships from their *validation*.